|25 Sep 21||Hearts ||-|| Livingston|

 Hearts have also won the Scottish Cup eight times, most recently in 2012 after a 5–1 victory over Hibernian, their local rivals.
 All four of Hearts' Scottish League Cup triumphs came under Walker, most recently a 1–0 victory against Kilmarnock in 1962.
 Their most recent Scottish League Cup Final appearance was in 2013, where they lost 3–2 to St Mirren.

-In 1958, Heart of Midlothian became the third Scottish and fifth British team to compete in European competition at the time.
-The club reached the quarter-finals of the 1988–89 UEFA Cup, narrowly losing out to Bayern Munich 2–1 on aggregate.
-More recently, Hearts became both the first Scottish side and the first British side to reach the UEFA Cup (now Europa League) group stage in the inaugural 2004 season and Hearts were also the first non-Old Firm team to achieve qualification to the UEFA Champions League in 2006.
+In 1958, Heart of Midlothian became the third Scottish and fifth British team to compete in European competition.
+The club reached the quarter-finals of the 1988–89 UEFA Cup, losing to Bayern Munich 2–1 on aggregate.

 | || || |